andycroll/andycroll.com/_posts/2017/2017-12-11-set-title-in-the-view-template-using-content-for.md

 ## But why?

-Using `content_for` keeps information about how to render the page inside the relevant view template, it avoids cluttering the controller with non-business logic.
+Using `content_for` keeps information about how to render the HTML inside the relevant view template, avoiding cluttering the controller with non-business logic.

 You avoid creating yet another 'magic' instance variable that gets automatically passed to the view by Rails.

-Here's another way you know I'm right about how you should set your page titles.
-Rendering JSON or AJAX from the same RESTful controller action doesn't require adding a page title.
-Therefore, it's clear that this information should live with the relevant HTML view template.
+The content for the `<title>` is not referenced or referred to when rendering JSON or AJAX from the same controller action.
+Only the rendered HTML ever accesses that information.
+Therefore, there’s no need to expose this information in an instance variable: it belongs solely in the `html.erb` view template.

 ## Why not?

-You're fighting the framework if you use the instance variable approach, even though it _does_ work.
+You _are_ ignoring the framework's tools if you use the instance variable approach, but it _does_ work.